 Blower Media is snowboarding for “Grown Ups.”

 Blower is a community-driven snowboarding media source, covering mountain life with an East Coast edge.
 We gladly accept contributions and submissions.
-Email us at submissions (at) blower.media
+Email us at email@example.com

 Creative Director/Editor: Brooke Geery

 Brooke has been snowboarding since ’93/’94 and covering snowboarding professionally since 1997.
 You may remember her as the publisher of Yobeat.com, which she ran for 21 years until its demise 2018.
-In addition to her own outlets, Brooke has contributed to various publications over the years, including, but not limited to: Transworld Snowboarding, Snowboarder Magazine, OnBoard Magazine, King Snow, Lat34, Board the World, Alliance Wakeboard, SG, Surfing Girl, Bluetorch TV and Willamette Week.
+In addition to her own outlets, Brooke has contributed to various publications over the years, including, but not limited to: Transworld Snowboarding, Snowboarder Magazine, OnBoard Magazine, King Snow, Lat34, Board the World, Alliance Wakeboard, SG, Surfing Girl, Bluetorch TV, Willamette Week and the Mountain Times.
 She has also worked for Nike Snowboarding, Nikita, Grenade, ESPN’S Winter and Summer X Games and currently resides in Rutland, Vermont.